felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.7.2-dev3 =

 (2016/05/25) Added a check in the Article schema for cases where the current page does not have a module object (Pro version).
-Added support for the schema.org/Recipe type with basic schema properties (Pro version).
+Added support for the schema.org/CreativeWork top-level type (Pro version).

 = 1.7.1-1 =